 Can I report child abuse to the Child Advocacy Center of Guernsey County?

 No. Reports of child abuse cannot be made directly to the Children’s Advocacy Center of Guernsey County.
 All reports of abuse or neglect need to be made to the public children services agency or law enforcement.
-However, we do encourage you to call the Children’s Advocacy Center of Guernsey County if you would like to consult or receive guidance on a particular situation.

 Who do I call if I suspect that a child is being abused?